Swiss Economy Stagnates In Q2

 On a yearly basis, economic growth slowed to 0.5 percent from 1.5 percent.
 The rate came in line with expectations.

+Capital Economics' Adrian Prettejohn said activity will be sluggish for the rest of the year as manufacturers reported another sharp fall in output and monetary tightening should weigh on investment and consumption.

+This will encourage the Swiss National Bank to cut rates early next when inflation is likely to be lower than the central bank expects, the economist added.

-Börse aktuell - Live TickerFeiertagspause an den US-Börsen -- ATX schließt etwas fester -- DAX dreht letztlich leicht ins Minus -- Asiens Börsen zum Handelsende in Grün
+Börse aktuell - Live TickerBelastende Konjunkturdaten aus China: ATX dreht letztlich ins Plus -- DAX schließt in Rot -- Asiens Börsen zum Handelsschluss uneins

-Der heimische Aktienmarkt zeigte sich im Montagshandel knapp oberhalb der Nulllinie.
-Der DAX konnte seine zwischenzeitlichen Gewinne nicht halten und schloss moderat im Minus.
-Die Märkte in Fernost legten zum Wochenauftakt zu.
-An den US-Börsen wurde am Montag aufgrund eines Feiertages nicht gehandelt.
+Der heimische Aktienmarkt zeigte sich am Dienstag nach anfänglichen Verlusten freundlich.
+Der deutsche Leitindex musste am zweiten Handelstag der Woche leichte Verluste hinnehmen.
+An der Wall Street geht es am Dienstag leicht abwärts.
+Die asiatischen Börsen gaben am Dienstag überwiegend nach.